instantcommerce/next-api-decorators/README.md

 ---

-Collection of decorators to create typed Next.js API routes, with easy request validation and transformation.
+This package contains a collection of decorators to create typed Next.js API routes, with easy request validation and transformation.

+## Motivation

+Building serverless functions declaratively with classes and decorators makes dealing with Next.js API routes easier and brings order and sanity to your `/pages/api` codebase.

+The structure is heavily inspired by NestJS, which is an amazing framework for a lot of use cases.
+Having said that, a separate NestJS repo for your backend can also bring unneeded overhead and complexity to projects with a smaller set of backend requirements.
+Combining the structure of NestJS, with the ease of use of Next.js, brings the best of both worlds for the right use case.

 ## Installation